kloombergtv-debug/EzTax-Project/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Number display preference: All numbers must be displayed as integers without decimal points using Math.round() for clean presentation.
 Page Layout Preference:
 - Side-by-side layout with 1:1 ratio (50:50) for optimal video viewing
 - Input forms and instructional videos side by side with equal width